High school (grades 9-12) · Miami, FL

 What is the racial and ethnic makeup of Alonzo & Tracy Mourning Senior High School?

-The largest demographic group at Alonzo & Tracy Mourning Senior High School is Hispanic or Latino at 58.2%.
-The school serves a diverse student body in MIAMI, FL.
+The largest demographic group at Alonzo & Tracy Mourning Senior High School is Hispanic or Latino at 58.2% of enrollment, in Miami, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 58.0/100.

 What is the Resource Investment Index for Alonzo & Tracy Mourning Senior High School?

-Alonzo & Tracy Mourning Senior High School has a Resource Investment Index of 41/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Alonzo & Tracy Mourning Senior High School has a Resource Investment Index of 41/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page